DCINY Production, Dan Wright Photography

 Ms. Alexander has been Music Director of the Richmond Choral Society on Staten Island, NYC since 1995.
 She has been dedicated to serving its mission of bringing great choral masterworks to the community, while also exploring rarely heard musical gems.
 New singers are invited to attend any upcoming rehearsal.

-- Live rehearsals for the Spring 2023 season are underway.
+- Live rehearsals for the Fall 2024 season began on Mon., Sept.
+9.

 - Rehearsals take place at New Dorp Moravian Church every Monday from 7:30 - 9:30pm.